Poker ABC – Pot Odds

-In this series of Poker ABC articles, we aim to explain the basic principles of Texas Hold 'Em and to improve players' understanding and skills.
+In the Poker ABC article series, we aim to explain the basic principles of Texas Hold 'Em and improve understanding and enhance players' skills.

-In the first article, we'll discuss a fairly simple idea in poker mathematics - pot odds.
-Understanding and applying this concept correctly will make decisions at the table easier and more profitable.
+In the first article, we will discuss a fairly simple poker math concept – pot odds.
+Understanding and applying this concept correctly will make decisions at the table easier and help you play more profitably.

 Opponent's bet: 33 chips